On a characterisation of perfectoid fields by Iwasawa theory: Examples

 The \(p\)\=/cohomological dimension of an infinitely wildly ramified extension is \(\leq 1\) (see~\cite[II \S~2.3 Proposition~4 and II \S~5.6 Lemme~3]{Serre1994}).
 Therefore, by Proposition~\ref{proposition:cohomological-dimension}, the group \(\HH^1(L,V/T)\) is divisible.
 We conclude by Corollary~\ref{corollary:bk-finite-extension}

 \end{proof}

-\begin{example} If \(G\) is a multiplicative \(p\)\=/divisible group defined over \(\Oc_K\) such that \(\De(V_p(G)^\ast(1))\) is trivial, then the representation \(V_p(G)\) satisfies the hypotheses of Corollary~\ref{corollary:infinitely-wildly-ramified}.
-Abelian varieties provide examples of such \(p\)\=/divisible groups.
-For instance, if \(A\) is an abelian variety defined over \(K\) with good ordinary reduction, then \(\hat{\Ac}(p)\) is such a \(p\)\=/divisible group (see Example~\ref{example:abelian-varieties}). \end{example}
+\begin{example} Abelian varieties provide examples of representations satisfying the hypotheses of Corollary~\ref{corollary:infinitely-wildly-ramified}.
+For instance, if \(A\) is an abelian variety defined over \(K\) with good ordinary reduction, then \(V_p(\hat{\Ac}(p))\) is such a representation (see Example~\ref{example:abelian-varieties}). \end{example}

 \begin{remark} Corollary~\ref{corollary:infinitely-wildly-ramified} generalises a result by Coates and Greenberg for abelian varieties~\cite[Proposition~4.7]{CoatesGreenberg1996}. \end{remark}

 \begin{remark} Coates and Greenberg~\cite[Lemma~2.12]{CoatesGreenberg1996} have proved that if the field \(\hat{L}\) is perfectoid, then the extension \(L/K\) is infinitely wildly ramified.
 Therefore, for the representations \(V\) satisfying the hypotheses of Corollary~\ref{corollary:infinitely-wildly-ramified}, there exists a larger class of fields than perfectoid fields, namely the infinitely wildly ramified extensions \(L\) of \(K\), over which \(\HH^1_e(L,V/T) = \HH^1(L,V/T)\) holds. \end{remark}